MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/targeting-overview.md

 ### Basic segments

-The following segments are available to include in an audience definition by default.
-These segments test for conditions included in a site user's web request, and will not result in the creation of a cookie.
+The following segments are available to include in an audience definition by default:

-- **Signed-in status**
+- **Signed-in status** - Tests if a user is authenticated or not.
+- **Device platform** - Tests for the following device types:
+    - Mobile
+    - Desktop
+    - Tablet
+    - Other
-- **Device OS**
+- **Device OS** - Tests for the following operating systems:
     - Windows
     - Linux
     - iOS
     - Android, Other
-- **Device platform**
-    - Mobile
-    - Desktop
-    - Tablet
-    - Other
 - **Query string parameters** - Tests for the existence of a query string parameter key value pair in a request URL.
 For example, for the URL `www.fabrikam.com/en-us/request?promo=true`, a rule can be written to test that the parameter "promo" has the value "true."
 - **Cookie** - Tests a cookie value set for the domain in the request URL.
 For example, a Fabrikam.com request might include a cookie with the name "CustomLayout" and a value of "1."
 The cookie test will check for the existence of a cookie but will not explicitly create one.
 In our example, the "CustomLayout" cookie would need to have been set by JavaScript from another module or some other business process.